Economy of North Korea: Crisis and famine

-Food shortages
+North Korea, led by Kim Jong Un, declined external aid for flood recovery, relocating 15,400 displaced people to Pyongyang while emphasizing self-reliance.
+Despite offers from Russia, China, and others, the North has chosen to manage the crisis independently.

 The food shortage was primarily precipitated by the loss of fuel and other raw materials imports from China and the Soviet Union which had been essential to support an energy intensive and energy inefficient farming system.
 Following the collapse of the Soviet Union, the former concessional trade relationships which benefited the North Korea were not available.
 The three flood and drought years between 1994 and 1996 only served to complete the collapse of the agriculture sector.

 In 2004, more than half (57%) of the population did not have enough food to stay healthy.
 37% of children had their growth stunted and 1/3 of mothers severely lacked nutrition.

 In 2006, the World Food Program (WFP) and FAO estimated a requirement of 5.3 to 6.5 million tons of grain when domestic production fulfilled only 3.825 million tons.
 The country also faces land degradation after forests stripped for agriculture resulted in soil erosion.
 In 2008, a decade after the worst years of the famine, total production was 3.34 million tons (grain equivalent) compared with a need of 5.98 million tons.
 Thirty seven percent of the population was deemed to be insecure in food access.
 Weather continued to pose challenges every year, but overall food production grew gradually, and by 2013, production had increased to the highest level since the crisis, to 5.03 million tons cereal equivalent, against a minimum requirement of 5.37 MMT.

 In 2014, North Korea had an exceptionally good harvest, 5.08 million tonnes of cereal equivalent, almost sufficient to feed the entire population.
 While food production had recovered significantly since the hardest years of 1996 and 1997, the recovery was fragile, subject to adverse weather and year to year economic shortages.
 Distribution was uneven, with the Public Distribution System being largely ineffective.
 North Korea now has in most years lower malnutrition levels than in some richer Asian countries.
 However, in 2019 North Korea had the worst harvest in over a decade, which the United Nations described as a "hunger crisis".